robin-raymond/zax.io/arrays.md

 ### Splicing arrays

 Arrays include a implicit `constant` and `final` function named `splice` that extracts a subset of elements out of the array and return a newly created mutable array.
 If splice is passed values that exceed the ranges, a reduced size or even completely empty element array is returned.
-The `length` property should be checked by the developer if they wish to ensure the values in their range will be satisfied by the splice function.
+The `length` `mutator` should be checked by the developer if they wish to ensure the values in their range will be satisfied by the splice function.
 Splicing is supported on both `soa` and `aos` arrays.

 ````zax
 myArray : Integer[1000]